PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 <hr>

 This is the brand new wired controller setup that is much easier to do than the old AVR8 ones using Arduino or Teensy.
-If you are beginner, we still recommend starting with the ESP32 wireless setup.
-But nothing beats good old wired in its stability and ease of use after setup.
+If you are a beginner, we still recommend starting with the ESP32 wireless setup.
+But nothing beats good old wired for its stability and ease of use after setup.

 If you are setting up a wired controller setup for the first time, we recommend this option.

 <img src="../Images/ControllerSetup-ESP32-S3.jpg" height="350"> <img src="../Images/ControllerSetup-ESP32-S3-Setup.jpg" height="350">

-Note that ESP32 and ESP32-S3 are different controllers made from the same company (Espressif).
+Note that ESP32 and ESP32-S3 are different controllers made by the same company (Espressif).
  - ESP32 (aka ESP32-WROOM) is used for the wireless controller setup.
  - ESP32-S3 is used for this wired setup.